MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 3. Use Entity Framework Core to retrieve data.

-4. Manipulating data using Entity Framework.
+4. Manipulate data using Entity Framework Core.

 5. Run the application.